-The sale of shared ownership homes - information on sales can be found at http://keyhomes-east.org.uk/register.asp
+The sale of shared ownership homes, First Homes or Discounted Sale properties - information on sales can be found at www.helptobuyagent2.org.uk

 Offers to homeless households of non-secure Council tenancies in discharge of any duty owed under Part 6 of the Housing Act 1996.
 Offers of tied accommodation (service tenancies or service licences) made to Council employees.